During a conversation about moderating over on LinkedIn, I was asked how you avoid’ a sluggish’ webinar or online event.

 If the format allows, get the audience involved as early as possible rather than leaving questions until the end.
 The ideal is to ask for attendees to start submitting questions in advance of the event.

-Start asking people to submit questions as part of your introduction and remind them regularly.
+Mention it as part of your introduction and remind them regularly.
 Have a few questions planted if necessary to get the ball rolling.

 You can give the results straight away or come back to them to build anticipation.
 Refer to the results in the conversation, ask the panellists about them to help the audience feel they are part of the discussion.